SMZR 32x100 / N52 - magnetic roller

 In addition to immense power, neodymium magnets have the following advantages:

-- They do not lose strength over time.
-After approximately 10 years, their strength decreases by only ~1% (theoretically),
+- They do not lose their strength (of the magnet).
+After about 10 years, their strength decreases by only ~1% (theoretically),

-- They protect against demagnetization caused by external magnetic sources very well,
+- They are highly resistant to demagnetization by external magnetic sources,

-- Thanks to the shiny finish and nickel, gold, or silver coating, they have an aesthetic appearance,
+- In other words, thanks to the shiny nickel, gold, or silver finish, the element gains an aesthetic appearance,

-- They possess very high magnetic induction on the surface of the magnet,
+- They have very high magnetic induction on the surface of the magnet,

 Disadvantages of neodymium magnets:

 - They can break as they are extremely fragile when subjected to a powerful impact.
-If the magnets are exposed to impacts, it is suggested using magnets in a steel housing.
+If the magnets are exposed to impacts, it is suggested using magnets in a protective case.
 The steel housing in the form of a holder protects the magnet from impacts and also increases its overall strength,

-- High temperatures can reduce the strength of neodymium magnets.
-Typically, after heating above 80°C, most of them experience a permanent reduction in strength (although it is dependent on the shape and size).
+- High temperatures can reduce the power of neodymium magnets.
+Typically, after heating above 80°C, most of them experience a permanent reduction in strength (although it is dependent on the form and size).
 To prevent this, we offer special magnets marked with the symbol [AH], which are highly resistant to high temperatures.
 They can operate even at temperatures up to 230°C, making them an ideal solution for applications requiring high-temperature operation,

-- Magnets exposed to a humid environment can corrode.
-Therefore, when using them outdoors, we suggest using waterproof magnets made of rubber, plastic, or other moisture-resistant materials,
+- Due to their susceptibility to corrosion in a humid environment, we suggest using waterproof magnets made of rubber, plastic, or other moisture-resistant materials when using them outdoors,

 The magnet coating contains nickel, so be cautious if you have a nickel allergy.

-Studies clearly indicate a small percentage of people who suffer from metal allergies such as nickel.
+Studies show a small percentage of people have allergies to certain metals, including nickel.
 An allergic reaction often manifests as skin redness and rash.
-If you have a nickel allergy, try wearing gloves or avoid direct contact with nickel-plated neodymium magnets.
+If you have a nickel allergy, you can try wearing gloves or simply avoid direct contact with nickel-plated neodymium magnets.

-Neodymium magnets should not be near people with pacemakers.
+Neodymium magnets are not recommended for people with pacemakers.

-Neodymium magnets generate very strong magnetic fields that can interfere with the operation of a pacemaker.
-This is because many of these devices are equipped with a function that deactivates the device in a magnetic field.
+Neodymium magnets produce strong magnetic fields that can interfere with the operation of a heart pacemaker.
+However, if the magnetic field does not affect the device, it can damage its components or deactivate the device when it is in a magnetic field.

 Dust and powder from neodymium magnets are flammable.